Blog

 Ready to get started with automation testing?
 It's a smart move that can really transform your software development lifecycle.
 But like any new adventure, a little preparation goes a long way.
 Thinking through your approach and making sure your team is equipped for success are the first steps to making automation work for you.
 With a clear plan, you can harness the power of automation to improve quality and efficiency.

-Plan Your Automation Strategy
+Creating Your First Automation Strategy

 Okay, so where do you begin?
 First things first: let's talk strategy.
 Jumping into automation without a plan is like trying to bake a cake without a recipe – you might get something, but it probably won’t be what you hoped for!
 A solid automation strategy starts with understanding what you actually need to test.
 As experts at Katalon point out, "Choosing the right testing type based on your needs is crucial."
 Think about whether you need functional or non-functional testing, or specific tests like integration, regression, or performance checks.